KadenCyberNet/KadenCyberNet/README.md

 ## `> whoami`

-I'm a networking and cybersecurity professional who learns by doing.
-My home lab is where most of the real learning happens — I run a **physical Cisco lab** with real switches and routers for hands-on CLI practice, and a **VMware virtualization environment** where I spin up everything from vulnerable machines to full Active Directory networks.
-Whether it's configuring STP on physical hardware or running recon scans inside a sandboxed VMware network, I believe the best way to defend systems is to understand how to attack them first.
+I'm a networking and cybersecurity student who learns by doing.
+Most of my real learning happens in my home lab, where I work with physical Cisco hardware a router and a switch to practice CLI configuration hands-on.
+I also run a VMware environment where I spin up virtual machines to practice security concepts in a safe, isolated setting.
+I believe the best way to understand how to defend systems is to get hands-on with the technology itself

 ---